Shantha93/AIQATeam/README.md

-# 🤖 AI-Powered QA Agent Team
+# 🤖 AI-Powered QA Automation Agent Team

 Turn manual test cases into automated Playwright scripts and get a final Pass/Fail report—all with a single click.